lelouchB/final-space-api/frontend/docs/intro.md

 ---

 The Final Space API is a RESTful API based on the television show [Final Space](https://en.wikipedia.org/wiki/Final_Space).
-All the data is taken from [Final Space wiki](https://final-space.fandom.com/wiki/Final_Space_Wiki).
+[Final Space wiki](https://final-space.fandom.com/wiki/Final_Space_Wiki) was used to gather data for this API.

 ### REST
 **Base url:** https://finalspaceapi.com/api/v0/